obiwankenoobi/JS-for-humans/lib/this.md

 # *`this`*
-This is a special keyword that each function get to identify the scope it's belong to.
+This is a special keyword that each function gets to identify the scope it belongs to.

-*NOTE* in JS we have a method called `call` which allows you to bind context and reuse code on different objects:
+*NOTE* in JS we have a method `call` which allows you to bind context and reuse code on different objects:
 ```js

 // <contex> is the obj name the prop belong to